Have a question you’d like answered that you think we should include in our list of FAQ’s?

 What do I need to know when bringing my own boat?

-Can I get a trolling motor or depth finder at the Lodge?
+Can I get a depth finder or trolling motor at the Lodge?

-Yes – If you have pre-reserved a trolling motor, depth finder or both, these will have been installed and ready for you to use on your arrival.
+Yes – If you have pre-reserved a depth finder it will have been installed and ready for you to use on your arrival.
+Since our outboard motors have a built-in troll-down feature, may guests are finding that a trolling motor isn’t necessary.
+If you do prefer to use one, it is certainly available.
 Batteries and charging are part of the rental.

 Is Live Bait Available at the Lodge?